jean luc ponty

 Jean-Luc Ponty headlined the Zappanale festival in 2010.

-Jean-Luc Ponty returned to the Zappanale festival together with George Duke.
+Jean-Luc Ponty returned to the Zappanale festival in 2012 together with George Duke.
 They performed as The Brothers Of Invention, playing original compositions and Zappa pieces.

 |1965 great moments in jazz- (organ, synthesizer, violone)|